 Each member of the ToP team has different spending habits and travel goals.
 Here is a look inside our wallets.
 Each person explains how they utilize each card and why they value it.

 - Citi Prestige: I use for 5x on restaurants, 5x on flights and 3x on hotels and cruises.
 Still one of my favorite cards no matter how much Citi tries to ruin it.
 5x on restaurants and flights is crazy.
 We almost only fly Southwest domestically, so I do not worry about trip cancellation or delays.

-- Chase Ink Preferred: My only card that earns Unlimited Rewards—Chase Freedom and Freedom Unlimited are technically cash back.
+- Chase Ink Preferred: My only card that earns Ultimate Rewards—Chase Freedom and Freedom Unlimited are technically cash back.
 I keep it for 3x on Uber, public transit, parking and taxis (yes, I do ride those occasionally).